In today's blog post, I'm going to share how I set up my meditation space step-by-step.

 Lighting that soothes is also very important in my opinion.
 Most of us find free time at night or possibly early in the morning and low lighting not only gives a special, intimate feeling but it also helps your body to unwind, decompress and get into a state of relaxation.

-Everything in my self-care space
+Everything in my meditation space

 Before I show you the onslaught of photos, I'll list here where I got the majority of what you'll see pictured below to reference back to if you see something you like.